iangfc/riccy/README.md

  * PRICE = 100
  * BSV_address = 1Mi2Hha5QM1zXD2tjJUv9carJis5zrStXz
  * PAYMAIL = iangfc@centbee.com
+ * HASH = SHA1

 In extremely simple terms, this is a *program readable* Ricardian Contract with parameters laid out in the above format;  where that parameter is now used to set any variable found elsewhere using the moustache or double curly convention.

 ### Markdown Formatting
-The rest of the document (other than the names of the parameters above) is done according to [GitHub Flavoured Markdown Spec](https://github.github.com/gfm/).
+Other than the names of the parameters (as above) the document is formatted according to [GitHub Flavoured Markdown Spec](https://github.github.com/gfm/).
 Markdown is basically a formatting concept, not parameter expression concept, and hopefully there is minimal collision in semantics between the two formats.
-The combined format might be Ricardian Topping on GitHub Flavoured Markdown Format or more simply,
+The combined format might be called Ricardian Topping on GitHub Flavoured Markdown Format or more simply,
 <a href="RicardianAugmentedMarkdown.md">Ricardian Augmented Markdown</a>.

+Note that conversion of moustached or double-curly paramaters in text such as {{TYPE}}
+to the word 'licence' is more of a display issue.
+After having parsed the paramaters, a display engine has to then re-parse to replace all the params in some fashion which is not tightly defined at this level.

 ## LEGAL